jhuckaby/s3-api/README.md

 ### Config File

-The CLI supports an optional configuration file, which should live in your home directory and named `.s3-config.json` (with a leading period).
+The CLI supports an optional configuration file, which should live in your home directory and be named `.s3-config.json` (with a leading period).
 Example file path for root:

 ```
 /root/.s3-config.json